cosmos/cosmos-sdk/docs/core/baseapp.md

 `DeliverTx` performs the **exact same steps as `CheckTx`**, with a little caveat at step 3 and the addition of a fifth step:

 1. The `AnteHandler` does **not** check that the transaction's `gas-prices` is sufficient.
 That is because the `min-gas-prices` value `gas-prices` is checked against is local to the node, and therefore what is enough for one full-node might not be for another.
 This means that the proposer can potentially include transactions for free, although they are not incentivised to do so, as they earn a bonus on the total fee of the block they propose.
-2. For each `Msg` in the transaction, route to the appropriate module's [`Msg` service](../building-modules/msg-services.md).
+2. For each `sdk.Msg` in the transaction, route to the appropriate module's Protobuf [`Msg` service](../building-modules/msg-services.md).
 Additional _stateful_ checks are performed, and the branched multistore held in `deliverState`'s `context` is updated by the module's `keeper`.
 If the `Msg` service returns successfully, the branched multistore held in `context` is written to `deliverState` `CacheMultiStore`.

 During the additional fifth step outlined in (2), each read/write to the store increases the value of `GasConsumed`.
 You can find the default cost of each operation: